INSPIRE-MIF/INSPIRE-in-your-Country/LU/Country_fiches/LU-Country_fiche-2024.md

 Everything went well and almost all INSPIRE relevant data has been made available in a harmonised way.
 A 4 year roadmap was set up in 2021 for the operation of the INSPIRE platform and harmonization of new or updated datasets and some more data has been added / harmonized since.

 In order to cope with the new requirements from the HVD Implementing Regulation, the roadmap has been adapted.
-Starting from 2022, an OGC API Features service has been added for every vector dataset and the entire platform is now being reused in order to serve non-INSPIRE relevant HVD in the same way we already to it for INSPIRE-relevant HVD
+Starting from 2022, an OGC API Features service has been added for every vector dataset and the entire platform is now being reused in order to serve non-INSPIRE relevant HVD in the same way we already do it for INSPIRE-relevant HVD

 ### Coordination